 Apart from fixing a distraught smile and restoring confidence, here are some reasons why a patient needs to undergo full mouth reconstruction:

-Subjecting teeth to acid for prolonged periods of time can adversely impact tooth health which can cause the teeth to erode and development of cracks in the teeth.
+Subjecting teeth to acid for prolonged periods of time can adversely impact tooth health which can cause the teeth to erode and develop cracks in the teeth.
 The condition can severely impact a patient’s bite, aesthetics, and trigger a chain reaction that could damage healthy teeth.
 Full mouth reconstruction procedures offer an alternative to preserve healthy teeth and restore the damaged ones back to their healthy state.

-Accidents and physical injuries can uproot multiple teeth while cracks and fractures may develop in several other.
+Accidents and physical injuries can uproot multiple teeth while cracks and fractures may develop in several others.
 In addition to causing damage to the teeth, physical injury can cause misalignments in jaws and full mouth reconstruction offers an all-inclusive treatment which addresses the various aspects of problems an accident may have caused.

-Fractured and cracked teeth can be restored to using dental crowns.
-Dental crowns are artificial tooth-like caps that are fit over teeth to restore smile and functionality of the teeth.
+Fractured and cracked teeth can be restored by using dental crowns.
+Dental crowns are artificial tooth-like caps that fit over teeth to restore smile and functionality of the teeth.
 The dentist first reshapes the patient’s tooth or teeth to create a surface which allows the artificial crown to fit over it.
 An impression of the missing crown is taken to create a perfect fit which is then placed on the reshaped tooth to enhance the appearance and functionality of the teeth.